cpbentley/pasa_jtattoo/README.md

 # The JTattoo Project

 JTattoo is a look and feel library for swing based applications.
-JTattoo consists of several different look and feels wich may also improve your java application with an excellent user interface.
+JTattoo consists of several different look and feels which may also improve your java application with an excellent user interface.

+# Why The Fork?

+The pasa.cbentley.jtattoo package provides a JavaSkinManager for dynamically loading available skins.

+In order to achieve dynamic discovery of look and feel along with their themes, I had to modify every JTattoo themes with a few methods.

+I don't use Maven for it.
+So you will have to manually download it and link it.

 ## Links